exercism/c/concepts/pointers/about.md

 int* my_ptr1, my_ptr2_that_is_really_an_int;
 ```

-does not declare two pointers to an int, but a pointer and an int.
+does not declare two pointers to an int, but declares a pointer to an int, and an int.
 To declare two pointers to an int would be like so

 ```c